AdamW88/AdamW88.github.io/_posts/2016-07-26-iPhone-Charger-Demystified.md

 	<a href="http://adamw88.github.io/images/PowerElectronics/Flyback_Schematic2.jpg"><img src="/images/PowerElectronics/Flyback_Schematic2.jpg"></a>
 </figure>

+You know how when you plug in a non-Apple USB cable, you tend to get the message telling you that this device is not an authentic Apple device and may not work properly?
+Your phone can tell quite a bit of information based on the resistors placed on the USB D+/D- lines.
+This is based off of the USB Battery Charging standard, which I'll get into later.
+Essentially, the voltage on these pins can tell a device what current to expect (i.e. 5A fast charge, standard USB 1A), whether the device plugged in is a standard or non-standard charging device, and more.
+Several manufacturers have taken to providing their own resistor values to their chargers to optimize their performance.

+I'll get into the USB BC1.2 standard in a separate post of its own.

+Cheap knock off chargers that you can buy from gas stations, BestBuy, Amazon etc. do not follow the same design guidelines and practices as Apple does.
+I'm actually very interested in running an experiment where I fully charge my phone from 0% to 100% using an authorized Apple charger and a knock off and comparing the time it takes to charge and the temperature of the charger housing itself to see the difference the extra care in electronics design makes.

+I hope you can come away from this post knowing at least a little bit more about that magical little 1"cubed brick we all use, and have a little bit more appreciation of it like I did when I first learned what all is inside.

 The guys over at <a href="http://www.righto.com/2012/05/apple-iphone-charger-teardown-quality.html">righto.com</a> have done a really great in depth break-down of the charger, which I definitely recommend checking out if you're super curious about the electrical details of the charger.